JAGER PRO M.I.N.E.™ Trapping System

 This method was also more expensive to operate because it required the use of a cellular camera for remote "text" pictures or a cell modem for IP streaming live video.

 JAGER PROCost Effective - to spend the least amount of money to accomplish these same results.

-The most cost effective design in our research utilized the same large corral trap (35’ diameter) explained above using six 16-56™ trap panels, an automatic feeder and an eight feet wide M.I.N.E.™ gate but was closed by an electronic trip wire.
+The most cost effective design in our research utilized the same large corral trap (35’ diameter) explained above using six 18-60™ trap panels, an automatic feeder and an eight feet wide M.I.N.E.™ gate closed by a remote control device.

-This method was the most cost effective but required much more time, labor and fuel to operate while producing lesser results.
+This method was the most cost effective but required much more time, labor and fuel to operate while producing the same results.

 - Video intelligence is preferred over single pictures to receive the most complete feedback.